 Garden lets you run integration tests as part of the 'inner loop' of your development cycle, without stubbing or mocking services.

 Catch bugs the moment they're introduced, not after waiting for a CI pipeline to finish.
 Then run exactly the same workflows in CI after you push your code.

 Say goodbye to complicated bash scripts, manual stepping through READMEs and other unstructured workflows.

 With the stack graph, each part of your system fully codifies its dependencies, and how to build, test and deploy itself—in a consistent, structured manner.

 Garden then compiles the graph from your specs, even across multiple repositories.

-Your development environment should be distributed, just like your system—and your laptop shouldn’t be a space heater.
-With Garden Enterprise*, you can develop as rapidly against remote clusters as you can locally!
+With Garden, you can develop as rapidly against remote clusters as you can locally.